Save Extra Cost & Increase Your ROI Buy Now

 6. Prototyping Model

-The prototype model in software engineering is one of the major stages of SDLC.
-The software prototype model is a preliminary version of the software, and a software developer can only start constructing the software prototype when finishes gathering all the requirements of the clients.
+The software prototype model is a preliminary version of the software.
+And a software developer can only start constructing the software prototype when finishes gathering all the requirements of the clients.

 This software prototype model in SDLC can only be constructed after gathering all the requirements from the client.
-The main purpose of building a software prototype is to create an early or demo model of a software project so the developer team can collect initial client feedback.
-The software prototype model is a demo version of the software, hence lacks a lot of functionality, process and modules.
+The main purpose of building a software prototype is to create an early or demo model of a software project.

 There are two ways to use this software prototype while developing the software: